-Using Figure 7-1 as a guide, integrate the hardware into the system.
+Using 8 7-1 as a guide, integrate the hardware into the system.

-Following the recommended component placement, schematic layout and routing given in Section 9, integrate the device and its supporting components into the system PCB file.
-For questions and support, go to the E2E forums (e2e.ti.com).
-If it is necessary to deviate from the recommended layout, visit the E2E forum to request a layout review.
+Following the recommended component placement, schematic layout and routing given in # 9, integrate the device and its supporting components into the system PCB file.

 Determining sample rate and master clock frequency is required since powering up the device as all internal timing is derived from the master clock.
 Refer to Section 6.3.11 to get more information of how to configure correctly the required clocks for the device.